davelively14/locorum/README.md

 ## v0.3 to do list
 - Create project_channel
 - Integrate with search_channel
-- Add searches to projects by CSV
-- Deprecate name of search
+- Deprecate name of search from database

 ## v0.4 to do list
 - Add more backends.
 Priorities: Bing, Facebook, Yelp, MapQuest, Foursquare, Superpages